Certificate in Online Learning

 If interested, apply to both programs.

 You will need to apply to both the certificate program and the master’s program.
-Once admitted, strategize with your adviser to plan your coursework in order to meet the requirements for both programs simultaneously.
+Once admitted, strategize with your advisor to plan your coursework in order to meet the requirements for both programs simultaneously.

 Currently enrolled students: If you are enrolled in another program at the University, you need to apply to earn this certificate.
 Note: Transfer credits may not be applied to this certificate program.